blinkinput/blinkinput-react-native/README.md

 pod install
 ```

-Our `blinkid-react-native` depends on latest `PPBlinkID` pod so it will be installed automatically.
+Our `blinkinput-react-native` depends on latest `PPBlinkOCR` pod so it will be installed automatically.

 **To run iOS application, open NameOfYourProject.xcworkspace, set Your team for every Target in General settings and add Privacy - Camera Usage Description key to Your info.plist file and press run**